 Low Self-Esteem: Behind the seemingly tough or confident front that we often see abusers employ, most actually suffer from low self-esteem.
 This low self-esteem can cause them to feel needy, or even dependent on their partner.
 With this dependence often comes a fear of losing their partner and, in response, he or she may become controlling and/or possessive.
 In heterosexual relationships, men sometimes overcompensate for their low self-esteem by acting in hypermasculine ways, which boosts their ego.

 Excessive Jealousy: In healthy, non-abusive relationships, some jealousy is expected, and even considered normal.
 However, in abusive relationships, abusers differ in that they often mistake jealousy for love.
 This can intensify their possessiveness, and increase their overall lack of trust.
 Such jealousy and mistrust can ultimately prove destructive.

 A Tendency to Rush Into Relationships: At least partly as a result of low self-esteem, many abusers may feel the need to always be in a relationship.
-This “need” can often cause them to rush into relationships, and to pressure someone to commit when he or she may not be ready.
-They may use extreme flattery, or even claim that it’s love at first sight in order to coax someone to jump into a relationship.
+This “need” can often cause them to rush into relationships, and pressure someone to commit when he or she may not be ready.
+They may use extreme flattery, or even claim that it’s love, at first sight, to coax someone to jump into a relationship.

 Cruelty to Animals and/or Children: Many abusers are often insensitive to the pain or suffering of animals and/or children.
 Beyond causing physical pain, an abusive person may tease, or harshly criticize a child until he or she becomes emotionally distraught.
 Abusers often use children against their partner, by preventing their partner from seeing them, or punishing the children to “get even” with their partner.
 The same can be said of animals, particularly if a beloved pet is dually owned by both partners.